tombenamato/financial_big_data/data_downloader/README.md

 All data is saved in the current folder.
 You can also specify the number of threads to be used by setting the `t` option.
 I recommend not to use too many threads because you might encounter problems opening too many connection to the server.

-Best number of concurrent requests (threads) is 20-30 one day tick data.
-After this the server is too busy and respond in error, even with different ticker.
-One could try to different computer in parallel.
+The optimal number of concurrent requests (threads), depend on the quality of the proxies.
+To change the proxy list, change the links in fetch.py.

 ## License